NexovaDev/electron-taskbar-badge/README.md

 • Made the color 100% accurate, no longer an estimation! \
 • Now compatible with automatically set colors! \
 • Automatically changes color when the system accent color changes! \
-• Added RGB support! \
+• Added RGB support \
-• Fixed typescript support! \
+• Fixed typescript support \
-• And more bug fixes!
+• And more bug fixes

 ---